um-acs/acs_docs/docs/clusters/general-usage/5-jobs/2-queues.rst

      - 16
      - up to 50 GB per node
      - 1 day \/ 7 days
-     - parallel & serial jobs up to 16 cores, up to 50 GB memory
+     - single and threaded jobs up to 16 cores, up to 50 GB memory
    * - bigmem
      - 16
      - up to 200 GB per node